All Episodes

 What?

-Uh uh I snurdly wants HR suspended because you think HR did far worse here than what you did by yelling at.
+Snurdley wants HR suspended because you think HR did far worse here than what you did by yelling at.

-All right, well, how we'll deal with this here in just a second.
+Well, we'll deal with this here in just a second.

-It's doomed to fail.
+Doomed to fail.

-What you're your Tom from Philadelphia, is that what you said?
+Is that what you said?

 Now what?

-Did he did he go away?
+Did he go away?

 What's happening here?

-This is, I mean, I know it's open line Friday.
+This is, I mean, I know it's Open Line Friday.

 All right, I'll finish it anyway.